sph-mn/nihongo/readme.md

 # features
 * anki deck for kanji and one-word meaning. the characters are sorted by stroke count, which is a natural order that roughly corresponds to complexity, where parts come before compounds and learning progress is apparent
 * csv file with kanji meaning
-* one file stroke-order lookup application at `download/kanji-viewer.html`. this html file can be downloaded and viewed in a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html)
+* single-file stroke-order, meaning and top 15000 words fuzzy search application at `download/kanji-viewer.html`. finds words with similar pronunciation. this html file can be downloaded and viewed in a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html)
 * csv file with kanji and example words. words in the top 10000, sensitive words excluded
 * csv file with frequently used example words for the jouyou kanji. currently up to 5 words per kanji, freely adjustable
-* all csv files have a sort index field at the end that can be used as a sort field in anki
+* csv files have a sort index field at the end that can be used as a sort field in anki
 * some additional files for kanji components and other things under download/extras and data/extras
   * list of components for each kanji and the inverse. alternative to kradfile and radfile
   * list of kanji that share at least two components
-  * html page for searching translations of the top 15000 words. finds words with similar spelling
 * uses the 2136 jouyou kanji as of 2020

 # about the anki deck